 The Tourist Travel Card of the company ACTV (public transport company in and around Venice is advantageous if you frequently use the vaporetto to get anywhere in the Venice Italy region.

-You can use the travel card to Burano, Murano and Lido.
-The card is valid on all buses and trams on the mainland (also on Lido) and also the vaporetto lines except the Alilaguna line and the lines 16, 19 and 21.
+You can use the travel card to Burano, Murano, and Lido.
+The card is valid on buses, trams on the mainland (also on Lido), and vaporetto lines.
+You cannot use the Travel Card for the Alilaguna line and the lines 16, 19, and 21.

 Tourist Travel Card: